 What is our budget?
 How many users are you planning to license?
 Will you aim for monthly or annual payments?

-Before you sign up for a trial, it's worth doing a bit of background reading on the tool and its core functions so you're familiar with how Gearset works:
+Before you sign up for a trial, it's worth doing a bit of background reading on the tool and its core functions so that you're familiar with how Gearset works.
+For example:

-Read through our documentation on getting started with Gearset, Salesforce release management and DevOps here
+Read through our documentation about getting started with Gearset, Salesforce release management, and DevOps here.

 Now that you know what you're looking for, and have an overview of what Gearset can do, it's time to try Gearset out!